Skip to main content

 We often see finance teams make avoidable mistakes:

-• Focusing on Dollars, Not Percentages: Rising revenue can hide a falling margin %.
+Rising revenue can hide a falling margin percentage.
 A higher top line with shrinking margin is a red flag for investors.

 • Variable costs: These rise directly with usage, like cloud cost per active user or delivery hours per project.